Failed bible prophecies is an oxymoron. Yet

 It is a beautiful picture of the Lord returning to comfort his people, as in the Revelation message, the holy city, new Jerusalem descends from heaven.
 The tabernacle of God is with men, and the Lord himself is the temple.
 There is no more crying and sorrow over sin and its dominion over man.
 Death, Hades and Satan are defeated.
 So shall we ever be with the Lord.

 Want to learn more about the resurrection and the coming of the Lord.
-Get 2 audio CD study of the resurrection with powerpoint charts and verse references.
+Get the book, the Re-Examination: A Review of the A.D.
+70 Coming of the Lord.
 Click here to order.